WHAT IS THE ROLE OF

-We receive that commission only if we are successful in renting time at your property.
 This means that if we don’t write a lease for you during the current season we still maintain your advertising on the website, and carry your property’s share of all of the above fixed costs, but without any compensation from you.

-If we are able to write leases at your property another layer of services kicks in – assisting your renters with their vacation experience.
+When we write leases at your property another layer of services kicks in – assisting your renters with their vacation experience.
 To do this we manage a 24-hour, 7-day-a-week check-in lobby, we develop individualized Cottage Booklets, collect and pay your State Lodging Tax and any other service taxes, respond to maintenance requests or complaints, evaluate departure surveys, manage requests for return visits, and receive and pay out rental receipts and security deposits.
 We also provide your renters with 24-hour emergency phone coverage and a Linen Rental Service (originally started as a way to reduce cleaning/laundry costs for owners).
 In addition we manage the turn-over cleanings at a significant number of properties; a service which includes the hiring, supervision and payroll of seasonal employees.

 Ongoing maintenance, property upkeep, grounds keeping and repair issues that are not of an emergency nature are always the responsibility of the Owner or their designated caretaker.